 • Use a Marker Word for: Everyday obedience, on-the-go training, or with dogs who are sensitive to noise.
 Your voice is always with you, making it incredibly convenient.

 Expert Tip: You don't have to choose just one!
 Many professional trainers use a clicker for formal training sessions to build new skills and a marker word for reinforcing good manners in daily life.
+For a full list of essential gear, check out our guide on best dog training equipment.

 Before you start training any behaviors, you must teach your dog what the click means.
 This process is called "loading" or "charging" the clicker.
 You are building a positive association so that the sound of the click predicts a delicious treat.

-Choosing Your Marker
+Choosing a Marker

 Marker TypeProsConsBest For